Key financial terms

 - Stock - the actual goods or materials a business currently has on hand.

-- Superannuation - money set aside for retirement, that must be paid into a complying superannuation fund.
+- Superannuation - money set aside for retirement that must go into a complying superannuation fund.
+There is useful information on ASIC's MoneySmart website about businesses paying their employee's super.

 - Tax invoice - an invoice required for the supply of goods or services over a certain price.
-A valid tax invoice is required when claiming GST credits.
+You need a valid tax invoice when claiming GST credits.
 See also Invoice.

 - Turnover - See Revenue.